Anadarko puts Brazil sale on hold

 The company hired bankers last year to evaluate the sale of the Brazilian assets.

-According to one source familiar with the matter, the sale process has not been active for some time, and while it has not been officially pulled, it is unlikely to result in a deal.
+According to one source familiar with the matter, the sale process has not been active for some time, and while it has not been officially pulled is unlikely to result in a deal.

 The source, who spoke on the condition of anonymity, said Anadarko believes the assets are worth more than bidders are currently willing to pay.